 Chief Financial Officer, Omnichannel Acquisition Corp., a recently-formed SPAC with a stated focus of acquiring technology-enabled cross-channel retail and consumer service businesses, since October 2020; and Chief Commercial Officer and Head of Strategy, FANchise, an integrative fancontrolled sports league, since July 2020.
 Ms. Pantoya has also served as Non-Executive Partner, Delta Partners Group, an investment and advisory firm, since June 2019.
 Ms. Pantoya has also served as a senior advisor to multiple early-stage companies since January 2019.
 From January 2015 to October 2018, Ms. Pantoya served as SVP & Head of Mobile & Direct-to-Consumer for the National Basketball Association, a professional sports league.
 From April 2012 to January 2015, Ms. Pantoya served as VP of Corporate Development and Strategy for telecommunications company Verizon Communications.
-Prior to such time, Ms. Pantoya served in a variety of roles for tele-communications companies Cox Communications, Enhanced Wireless, Clearwire, and Sprint Nextel.
+Prior to such time, Ms. Pantoya served in a variety of roles for telecommunications companies Cox Communications, Enhanced Wireless, Clearwire, and Sprint Nextel.

-Qualifications: Ms. Pantoya's current roles as an operating executive with a recently formed SPAC focusing on technologyenabled businesses and with a new media and entertainment venture provide her with insights on the challenges and opportunities faced by our Entertainment business segment.
+Qualifications: Ms. Pantoya's current and past roles with media and entertainment companies, as well as her role with a recently formed SPAC focusing on technology-enabled businesses, provide her with insights on the challenges and opportunities faced by our Entertainment business segment.